micmejia/bible-dump/NKJV/Luke/Luke 7.md

 For John the Baptist came neither eating bread nor drinking wine, and you say, 'He has a demon.'

 ###### 34
-The Son of Man has come eating and drinking, and you say, 'Look, a glutton and a [^k]winebibber, a friend of tax collectors and sinners!'
+The Son of Man has come eating and drinking, and you say, 'Look, a glutton and a winebibber, a friend of tax collectors and sinners!'

 ###### 35
 But wisdom is justified by all her children." ## A Sinful Woman Forgiven